TanzinNeha/TanzinNeha/README.md

 - 👋 Hi, I’m @TanzinNeha
-- 👀 I’m interested in ..nothing ca intertest keep changing.
+- 👀 I’m interested in ..nothing cz interest keep changing.
 - 🌱 I’m currently learning .html css..
 - 💞️ I’m looking to collaborate on ..microsoft.
 - 📫 How to reach me ..no need to.